gensx-inc/gensx/examples/anthropic/README.md

-# GsxChatCompletion Examples
+# Anthropic GsxChatCompletion Examples

-This example demonstrates different ways the `GSXChatCompletion` component can be used.
+This example demonstrates different ways the `GSXChatCompletion` component can be used with Anthropic models.
 It includes six smaller examples showing how you can use `GSXChatCompletion` for

 - Basic chat completions
 - Streaming completions